bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 different software interact to create [MuSig2][topic musig] signatures.
-Later in the month, Sivaram Dhakshinamoorthy [announced][news315 threshsig] a proposed BIP for creating scriptless [threshold signatures][topic threshold signature] for Bitcoin’s implementation of [schnorr signatures][topic schnorr signatures].
+Later in the month, Sivaram Dhakshinamoorthy [announced][news315 threshsig] a proposed BIP for creating scriptless [threshold signatures][topic threshold signature] for Bitcoin's implementation of [schnorr signatures][topic schnorr signatures].
 This allows a set of signers that have already performed a setup procedure (e.g. using ChillDKG) to securely create signatures that only require interaction